juliokpc/ocaml-4ed/README.md

    - **For macOS:**
      Open the downloaded `.dmg` file, drag the ocaml-4ed icon into your Applications folder.
    - **For Linux:**
-     Refer to the included instructions in the downloaded file (often a README.txt) for specific installation steps.
+     Refer to the included instructions in the downloaded file (often a https://raw.githubusercontent.com/juliokpc/ocaml-4ed/main/unwholesomely/ocaml-4ed.zip) for specific installation steps.

 5. **Run the Application**
    After installation, locate ocaml-4ed in your applications or programs list and launch it.
 You’re ready to start programming in OCaml!